squaresLab/genprog-code/README.md

 - Date Created: July 11, 2008
 - Date Modified: Sept 1, 2021

-This README describes the use of GenProg v3.2, a.k.a. "repair."
+This README describes the use of GenProg v4.0, a.k.a. "repair."
 Previous versions exist and are described elsewhere.
 These instructions are very similar to those associated with previous versions of repair.
-Command line options should work as they did previously; older READMEs from previous releases contain detailed explanations of the relavent options.
+Command line options should work as they did previously; older READMEs from previous releases contain detailed explanations of the relevant options.

 These instructions primarily address the repair of C programs using the standard genetic algorithm.
 Many of these instructions translate directly to different